Trademark registration in national and international frameworks

 A trademark is a right that protects a mark used in the course of trade to distinguish goods and/or services of one natural or legal person from identical or similar goods and/or services of another natural or legal person.
 A sign may consist of any signs, words, personal names, letters, numerals, drawings, colors, three-dimensional shapes, a combination of those signs, etc. As trademark attorneys in Serbia, we usually hear questions such as: how to protect a trademark, how to trademark a logo, how much is a trademark, how does trademark protection work, how to protect a brand name, how long does trademark protection last, etc. It is a vital topic for businesses nowadays.

 Types of Trademarks

-A trademark can be individual, collective or guarantee trade mark.
+Serbian Law on trademarks prescribes that a trademark can be individual, collective or guarantee trade mark.

 1. Check if your mark or a similar mark is already protected.

-2. Submit the trademark application, which required elements are:
+2. Trademark application, which required elements are: